Frequently Asked Questions

 How many people will be in my section?

-The first-year class is separated into four sections, each containing about 40 students.
+The first-year class is grouped into sections of about 40 - 50 students.

 What does 1L mean?